ynotdraw/example-eslint-plugin/README.md

 ### The completed rule

 I ended up making this more TypeScript friendly and using the `AST_NODE_TYPES` for folks using TypeScript.
-But the end result can be found at (TODO: Add link to commit).
+But the end result can be found at https://github.com/ynotdraw/example-eslint-plugin/blob/main/src/rules/enforce-refs-end-with-ref.ts

 ### Add to our index file